-The U.S. Preventative Task Force recommends that people age 50 to 75 be screened for colorectal cancer, and that those age 76 to 85 discuss screening with their doctor.
+The U.S. Preventative Task Force recommends that people age 45 to 75 be screened for colorectal cancer, and that those age 76 to 85 discuss screening with their doctor.
 People at higher risk for colorectal cancer should be screened earlier.
 A personal or family history of precancerous polyps or colorectal cancer or a personal history of inflammatory bowel disease, familial adenomatous polyposis, or hereditary non-polyposis colorectal cancer increases a person’s risk.
 There are several preventable risk factors for colorectal cancer as well, such as excessive alcohol use, obesity, physical inactivity, smoking, and certain diet factors.

-The sigmoidoscopy and colonoscopy are similar screening exams in that a scope is used to visualize colorectal tissue.
-The sigmoidoscopy is an examination of the sigmoid and rectum while the colonoscopy is an examination of the rectum and entire colon.
+The sigmoidoscopy and colonoscopy are similar screening exams in which a scope is used to visualize colorectal tissue.
+The sigmoidoscopy is an examination of the sigmoid and rectum, while the colonoscopy is an examination of the rectum and entire colon.
 Sigmoidoscopy can reduce risk of death from cancer of the sigmoid and lower colon by 60-70%.
 The colonoscopy requires more preparation to clear the bowel and sedation is required for the procedure, but it is the most complete screening exam available.
 Another advantage of sigmoidoscopy and colonoscopy is that lesions suspicious for cancer can be removed at the time of the procedure.

 - Limit alcohol intake to no more than one drink daily for women and two drinks daily for men.
-One drink is equal to 5 ounces of wine, 12 ounces of beer, or 1 ½ ounces of liquor.
+(One drink is equal to 5 ounces of wine, 12 ounces of beer, or 1.5 ounces of liquor.)